gdmmx/nkn-sdk-cpp-1/README.md

 ## IMPORTANT !!!

-This is not the official actual versio.
+This is not the official actual version.

 The official actual version is currently cleaned up in a private repo, prior to going public.